 Sadaf R. Ali is a former television and radio news reporter and has worked for mainstream and ethnic media in Ohio and Michigan.
 Sadaf earned her M.A. in Broadcast Journalism from Columbia College-Chicago in 2002, examining capital punishment and the ensuing moratorium in Illinois.
-She is currently a Ph.D Candidate in the Department of Communication at Wayne State University focusing on risk/crisis information, securitization, race, and audience attitudes towards messages originating from traditional and social media sources.
+She has a Ph.D (2014) in Communication from the Department of Communication at Wayne State University focusing on risk/crisis information, securitization, race, and audience attitudes towards messages originating from traditional and social media sources.
 Sadaf is a quantitative researcher, who favors content analysis and experimental design as her methodologies of choice.
 Recent publications include:

-Ali, S., Fahmy, F. (In press) Gatekeeping & Citizen Journalism: The use of social media during the recent uprisings in Iran, Egypt, and Libya.
+Ali, S., Fahmy, F. (2012) Gatekeeping & Citizen Journalism: The use of social media during the recent uprisings in Iran, Egypt, and Libya.
 Media, War & Conflict.

-Ali, S. & Fahmy, S. (In press).
+Ali, S. & Fahmy, S. (2012).
 The icon of the Egyptian revolution: Using social media in the toppling of a Mideast Government.
 In Ralph Berenger (Eds.), Social Media Go to War—Civil Unrest, Rebellion and Revolution in the Age of Twitter.
 Marquette Books LLC.

-Ali, S., James, D., and Vultee, F. (In press).
+Ali, S., James, D., and Vultee, F. (2013).
 Strike a pose: Comparing Associated Press and UNICEF visual representations of the children of Darfur.
 African Conflict and Peacebuilding Review (ACPR).